 When you use Databricks as a data source with Power BI, you can bring the advantages of Databricks performance and technology beyond data scientists and data engineers to all business users.

-In the Get Data dialog, search for and select the Spark connector.
+In PowerBI Desktop, go to Get Data > Azure and select the Azure Databricks connector.

 Although the label says “Azure Databricks,” this connector works with Databricks on AWS.